 What is Kwashiorkor?

 Kwashiorkor is a form of severe malnutrition that happens when your child consumes enough carbohydrates (calories), but with insufficient protein.
-Kwashiorkor is distinguished by swelling (or edema) and enlarged liver with too much fat.
-Children with Kwashiorkor tend to have a normal size head, large tummy (abdomen), but you’d notice that other areas of their body (hands, feet, etc) are all small and tiny.
+Kwashiorkor is distinguished by swelling (or edema) and an enlarged liver with too much fat.
+Children with Kwashiorkor tend to have a normal size head, and large tummy (abdomen), but you’d notice that other areas of their body (hands, feet, etc) are all small and tiny.

-We see this in areas of war, conflicts, famine (such as in areas of Northern Nigeria affected by the Boko haram or Fulani herdsmen crisis), or poor food supply as has been reported in some areas due to lockdown.
+We see this in areas of war, conflicts, famine (such as in areas of Northern Nigeria affected by the Boko haram or Fulani herdsmen crisis), or poor food supply as has been reported in some areas due to the lockdown.
 The chances of a child developing Kwashiorkor increases after 18 months of age.

 What is Marasmus?

 Marasmus is a total energy deficiency in all forms, including proteins.
 You see mainly muscle wasting and loss of skin fat.
 It can occur in anyone with severe malnutrition but usually in children.
-Bodyweight is reduced to less than 62% of the normal (expected) for age.
+Bodyweight is reduced to less than 62% of the normal (expected) age.
 The chances of a child having Marasmus increases before the age of 1 year.